tommytoyou/tommytoyou/README.md

 🔭 I’m currently working on a way to help my fellow techies live a more fulfilling and happier life.
 Yaaaayyy!!! 👯

+😄 We are all, even you and me, powerful, beautiful, extraordinary beings who can bring wonder to the world.

 🌱 I am in the process of reviewing methods and processes of using Python and Django...

  ⚡ Fun fact: Having fun releases endorphins which cause us to live longer.